weitzwoman/BankNotes/README.md

 Must Haves:
-- edit budget_id and account_id on individual transaction (add blank setting or auto?)
+- edit budget_id and account_id on individual transaction (add blank setting or auto?) (tw/jt)
-- as a user, i can add transactions to my accounts (update)
-- as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
+- as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories) (cody/james)
-- as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)
+- as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories) (cody/james)
-- white text on link on index page
-- remove link tabs if currently on that page
+- highlight link tabs if currently on that page (cody/james)
-- edit placeholder text size on budgets page
+- edit placeholder text size on budgets page (tw/jt)
-- need errors page that does something
+- need errors page that does something (tw/jt)
-- delete time from transaction form
-- add sorting to accounts and transaction tables
+- add sorting to accounts and transaction tables (tw/jt)
-- fix budget UI
+- fix change link icons, fix transaction links (tw/jt)

 Nice to Haves:
 - swell styling